aptech/docs/docs/CR-lib.rst

     :param file: name of source file to be updated or added.
     :type file: optional literal

-    :param flags: optional literal preceded by '-', controls operation of library update.
+    :param flags: , controls operation of library update.
 To control handling of path information on source filenames:
-    :type flags: TODO
+    :type flags: optional literal preceded by '-'

     .. csv-table::
         :widths: auto